- For day, time, room, and TA information, see our PDF SCHEDULE or the course search tool https://registrar-apps.ucdavis.edu/courses/search/index.cfm.

 Note: Literary works will be available in a Course Reader.

-GERMAN 123: Lit of Classical Age
+GER 123: Lit of Classical Age

 Professor Kirsten Harjes